ConnorSweeneyDev/TerminalMusicPlayer/README.md

 - A discord app set up on the [developer portal](https://discord.com/developers/applications).
 Add a new application and enable rich presence for it, and make note of the application id.

-To run this successfully, put a folder called `user/songs/` in the root of the project, then run `update_song_names.py` using your installed python version and make sure there are no error messages, this will rename all the files to the correct format.
+To run this successfully, put a folder called `user/songs/` in the root of the project, then run `python update_song_names.py` using your installed python version and make sure there are no error messages, this will rename all the files to the correct format.
 Create `user/client_id.txt` and put the application id from the portal in it.
 After that you can build and run the C++ code using the batch files in `system/`.